abauville/Sunaba/README.md

 ### Holiday TO DO LIST ###

-1. Redesign the injection so that it works good for local interpolation as well
 1. Add sedimentation routines
 1. Correct the Crank Nicholson routines to account for varying time step sizes
 1. Check only the resiudals for the velocity